-After breast augmentation surgery, clients are placed in a surgical dressing that may include a support bra or wrap.
+After surgery, clients are placed in a surgical dressing that may include a support bra or wrap.
 Swelling is expected after surgery.
 The swelling and bruising will start to resolve 1-2 weeks after surgery, although this will vary between clients.
 Usually clients may return to work within 3-5 days.
 Most clients can resume modest activity in 2 weeks and a complete recovery can be expected between 4-6 weeks after surgery.

-Is a breast augmentation right for me?
+1) Is a Chest augmentation right for me?

 For many women, the size and shape of their breasts can cause unhappiness and insecurity.
 Breast augmentation can provide a safe and convenient solution, restoring confidence to thousands of women each year.

-Whatever your personal reasons, Breast Augmentation at the Personiks Clinic will provide the leading consultants, techniques and facilities for your treatment.
+Whatever your personal reasons, surgery at the Personiks Clinic will provide the leading consultants, techniques and facilities for your treatment.
 Our expert team is acutely aware that the appearance of your body can affect your confidence and everyday happiness, and as such we handle each case with sensitivity and discretion.

 Our aim at The Personiks Clinic is to give you perfectly natural breasts.
 However, they have to be what you want.
 Sometime patients will say that they do not want to look natural!
 We will do our best after careful discussion to give you what you want.